metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_deployment_v1beta1_manifest.md

 - `namespace` (String) Namespace of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `resource_version` (String) Specific resourceVersion to which this reference is made, if any.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
 - `uid` (String) UID of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids

+<a id="nestedatt--spec--template--spec--readiness_gates"></a>
+### Nested Schema for `spec.template.spec.readiness_gates`

+Required:

+- `condition_type` (String) conditionType refers to a positive polarity condition (status true means good) with matching type in the Machine's condition list.
+If the conditions doesn't exist, it will be treated as unknown.
+Note: Both Cluster API conditions or conditions added by 3rd party controllers can be used as readiness gates.